salcedoe/MtMdocs/docs/matlabBasics/Variables.md

 [indexing_scheme]: images/indexing_schemes.png

-On the left is the **[linear indexing][MATLAB_index]** system, which has a **[COLUMN MAJOR](http://www.wikiwand.com/en/Row-major_order)** indexing.
-Notice each element is numbered first by row, then by column.
+On the left is the **[linear indexing][MATLAB_index]** system, which uses **[COLUMN MAJOR](http://www.wikiwand.com/en/Row-major_order)** indexing.
+In column-major order, each element is numbered down each column first, before moving to the next column.
 So, to refer to the element in row 2, column 2, you simply use the index number 5.
 On the right is the **[standard indexing][MATLAB_index]** system, which has the following syntax: (row, column).
 In this scheme, the left number indicates the row and the right number indicates the column.
 To refer to the element in row 2, column 2, you would use the following syntax: (2,2).
 These two indexing schemes can be used interchangeably in MATLAB.

 [MATLAB_index]: http://www.mathworks.com/help/matlab/math/matrix-indexing.html